-Home Help for families Information & Advice Covid-19 and families with disabled children Children with health and social care needs
+Home Help for families Information & Advice Covid-19 and families with disabled children Vaccination, health and social care needs

 If your child has to go into hospital during this time, you should still check with the hospital before visiting.

 See our advice on hospital admission, including making use of a hospital passport.

 Wales has issued this guidance for hospital visits.

 Local authority duties under the Children Act 1989 to disabled children and their families remain in place.
 These include the duties to assess and arrange provision to support disabled children’s needs while they are under 18, and the needs of their carers.

 The governments in all four UK nations have produced guidance on using direct payments during the pandemic, including parents on behalf of their children: